DorielRivalet/MHFZ_Overlay/docs/deployment.md

 ### Releasifying and Deployment Steps

-1. Switch to the release branch: Run `git checkout release` to switch to the release branch.
+1. Run `git fetch` to check for the latest remote changes.
+Then switch to the release branch: Run `git checkout release` to switch to the release branch.
 2. Pull the latest changes: Run `git pull origin release` to pull the latest changes from the remote release branch.
 3. Make changes: Make the necessary changes to the software, and thoroughly test them in-game.
 Ideally, add unit tests to cover the changes and fix any new bugs with new commits.
 4. Bump version: Update the version in the CurrentProgramVersion variable, following SemVer's specifications.